 Types of Financial Aid

 Students who need additional funds to pay college costs may wish to investigate private education loans.
-Private loans are based on credit and students may need a credit worthy co-borrower.
+Private Student Loans are in the student's name and often need a credit-worthy cosigner.
+Private Parent Loans are in the parent's name (or any credit-worthy individual).
 Interest rates, fees, eligibility criteria, repayment terms, and credit criteria will vary by lender.
 Private loans can be more expensive than federal student and parent loans.
 View a summary of differences between federal and private loans.

 We recommend that you complete the Free Application for Federal Student Aid (FAFSA) and review your award package and Winthrop expenses before pursuing private loans.
 We caution you to borrow loans only when absolutely necessary.
 Consider your other options and what loan repayment obligations you already have to repay in the future.